- Campus public safety

 Requesting a Safe Walk

 - Call the Campus Security non-emergency line: 778-782-7991

 - Use any of the direct dial telephones

 - When requesting a Safe Walk, always give the dispatcher the exact location where you are and the destination desired

 - After making the request for a Safe Walk, wait for the escort inside a building if possible.
 The escort will meet you at the location specified

 Remember that you cannot reserve a Safe Walk time; you must call when you need the escort.

 You can request a Safe Walk to anywhere on SFU property.

-For Vancouver campus Safe Walk is offered in a 2 block radius, or to the next bus stop, or between buildings until 10:30pm.
+- Vancouver campus: Safe Walk is offered in a 2 block radius, to the nearest bus stop, or between buildings until 10:30pm.
 Note that 611 Alexander has a taxi-voucher Safe Walk program run by the Contemporary Arts Technologist.
-Vouchers can be obtained at their office near the main doors.
+Vouchers can be obtained at their office near the main doors